xiaoxiae/slama.dev/_posts/2022-06-25-introduction.md

 The basic building block of Manim are **scenes**, which are Python classes inheriting the {% manim_doc `Scene` reference/manim.scene.scene.Scene.html %} class.
 Each of the scenes must implement the {% manim_doc `construct` reference/manim.scene.scene.Scene.html#manim.scene.scene.Scene.construct %} method, which contains information about how the scene looks like (creating shapes, moving them, changing, color and size, etc.).

-Here is an example of a simple scene that creates a red square and then a blue circle.
+Here is an example of a simple scene that creates a red {% manim_doc `Square` reference/manim.mobject.geometry.polygram.Square.html %} and then a blue {% manim_doc `Circle` reference/manim.mobject.geometry.arc.Circle.html %}.

 ```py
 from manim import *